-General Long, who worked alongside Lee reported Lee saying the following day or two before the surrender at Appomattox:
+General Long worked alongside Lee.
+He wrote Lee said the following, a day or two before surrender at Appomattox:

 “…I have never believed we could…make good in the long run our independence unless foreign powers should assist us….
 But such considerations really made with me no difference.
 We had…sacred principles to maintain and rights to defend, for which we were in duty bound to do our best, even if we perished in the endeavour.”

 Lee wrote to his sister after he resigned his commission in the United States Army:

 “I have not been able to make up my mind to raise my hand against my relatives, my children, my home.
 I have therefore resigned my commission in the Army, and save in defense of my native State, with the sincere hope that my poor services never be needed, I hope I may never be called on to draw my sword.”

 Today we talk of the great social issues of the Civil War – and they were grave!